isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 ***************
 Gaining Access
 ***************
-Please refer to documentation on `how to access big query from google cloud </bigqueryGUI/HowToAccessBigQueryFromTheGoogleCloudPlatform.rst>`_.
+Please refer to documentation on `how to access big query from google cloud </bigqueryGUI/HowToAccessBigQueryFromTheGoogleCloudPlatform.rst>`_ if you have not done this before.

 Also to add ISB-CGC data to your Big Query platform please refer to the documentaion for `linking isb-cgc data to big query < 	LinkingBigQueryToIsb-cgcProject.rst>`_.